djminkus/facelink/README.md

 # FaceLink

-See openFace branch for most current work
+See the "openFace" branch for the most current work

 Originally called "bioPanes"